-Kevin Haley, Under Armour's senior vice-president for innovation, said the U.S. team would drop suits worn in the first six events, and instead use earlier versions that don't have flow molding and the ventilated panel in the back meant to help skaters cut through the air more effectively.
+Kevin Haley, Under Armour’s senior vice-president for innovation, said the U.S. team would drop suits worn in the first six events, and instead use earlier versions that don’t have special flow molding and the ventilated panel in the back meant to help skaters cut through the air more effectively.

 “We’ll be racing with new suits that hopefully bring us new luck,” U.S. speedskater Brian Hansen said on his Facebook page.

 Several members of the American speed skating team have leapt to the defense of the Mach 39, dismissing suggestions it was to blame for their lack of medals.